Protester hit by Iowa governor’s SUV sure it was intentional

 Reynolds, a Republican, had proposed changing the Iowa Constitution to automatically restore voting rights to felons, but she agreed to instead sign an executive order after Senate Republicans blocked legislative action for two years.
 Reynolds hasn’t given a specific timeline for when she will sign an order or give details about whether felons will need to take additional steps before gaining their voting rights.

-Pat Garrett, the governor’s spokesman, didn’t immediately respond to a text from The Associated Press seeking comment on the incident.
+Pat Garrett, the governor’s spokesman, didn’t respond to a text message from The Associated Press seeking comment on the matter.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.